 So while you are starting to think through your year-end giving campaign, here are a few things you should know to make your program successful.

-Major gifts still make up the bulk of year-end donations for most organizations - pick up the phone and set some meetings.
+Pick up the phone and set some meetings - Major gifts still make up the bulk of year-end donations for most organizations.

 Major donors, however you define those in your organization, still make up the bulk of year-end giving.
 It is always exciting to open up lots of envelopes returned from your year-end mailer or refresh the online donation ticker, but just like major gifts make up the bulk of your revenue each year, they will also be responsible for the majority of revenue you receive during year-end campaigns.